ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/custom_experiences.md

 # Selection state management with amp-selector

-Many common web experiences include presenting user’s with options and responding to their selections.
+Many common web experiences include presenting users with options and responding to their selections.
 With the [`amp-selector`](../../../components/reference/amp-selector.md) component, you can build menus of options, specify form input behaviors, and implement tabs.

 amp-selector offers two core features: